 Many of us have religious beliefs that guide us.
 It is worth considering possibilities beyond traditional burial and learning about the options.
 When we did, my husband and I immediately knew what our choice would be.
 First, let me share a bit about some of the many options available around the globe.

 Cremation is used by 99% of people in Japan and by 75% in Britain.
-In the US, in 2016, numbers rose to slightly over 50% and continue to grow.
+In the US, in 2023, numbers are expected to rise to about 60%.

 Remains can be taken home in urns, spread in nature, or placed in crypts.
 Cremation is less costly and causes less damage to the environment than a traditional burial.